4672 Takuboku: Physical characteristics

 Takuboku has an absolute magnitude of between 10.90 and 11.4.
 As of 2018, no rotational lightcurve of Takuboku has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.

 Diameter and albedo

 According to the surveys carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer and the Infrared Astronomical Satellite IRAS, Takuboku measures 28.115 and 35.59 kilometers in diameter and its surface has an albedo of 0.108 and 0.0609, respectively.

 Occultation

 On 13 June 2005, Takuboku occulted 9.3 magnitude star TYC 0312-00789-1, causing a predicted magnitude drop 6.8 during 4.3 seconds.
 The occultation was visible over the southern island of New Zealand only.
-Measurement of the asteroid's occultation dimensions 35.0 ×35.0 for its major and minor best-fit ellipse (the fit's quality code is 1).
+Measurement of the asteroid's occultation dimensions was 35.0 × 35.0 km for its major and minor best-fit ellipse (the fit's quality code is 1).